magento/magento2-samples/sample-module-modifycontent/README.md

 ## Synopsis

 This extension modifies product page.
+It shows how to change page layout (from `1column` to `2column-right`) and how to replace part of the page (Block) with new template.

 ## Motivation